 Underinsurance is one of the leading issues most American homeowners face.
-In fact, Sixty-four percent of American homeowners are underinsured according to CoreLogic, a leading property data provider in the USA.
+According to CoreLogic, a leading property data provider in the USA, Sixty-four percent of American homeowners are underinsured.
 Why is underinsurance a big deal for homeowners?
-Insufficient coverage puts homeowners at risk of serious financial loss in case their home gets destroyed.
-Besides, as a homeowner, you have the responsibility to know how to insure your home properly.
-Moreover, a guide to full replacement home insurance coverage will help thousands of homeowners how properly insure their homes.
+Insufficient coverage puts homeowners at risk of severe financial loss if their home is destroyed.
+Besides, as a homeowner, you must know how to insure your home correctly.
+Moreover, a complete replacement home insurance coverage guide will help thousands of homeowners properly insure their homes.

-How Much Home Coverage Do You Need to Specifically Insure Your Home?
+How Much Home Coverage Do You Need to Insure Your Home Specifically?

-Adequate home coverage provides enough financial support to rebuild homes in case it gets destroyed.
+Adequate home coverage provides enough financial support to rebuild homes if destroyed.
 An adequate homeowners insurance policy must have the following coverages:

 - Dwelling Coverage